basiqio/basiq-swagger/README.md

 #### Quick start
 To run these examples just create main.go in the root of the project.

-The main thing here is to create is a client and with a client you call all Basiq endpoints.

 #### Example GET Token:
 ```